 Make a slit in the black olives.
 Place olives in a plastic tub, add cooking salt to cover generously.
 Toss through to coat the olives.
 Cover with a heavy weight*.
 Every day, repeat the tossing and weighting* until the olives are shrivelled.
 Rinse one off to taste for bitterness.
 If still bitter, continue to soak in the brine that has developed.

-Rinse briefly when they are ready.
+Rinse briefly of excess salt when they are ready.
 Check to see if still too salty or not.

 Dry excess moisture off the olives in a cooling oven, dehydrator or spread outside in the sun.